-Development Finance is broken down in to two stages.
-The first stage is used to purchase land or an existing property for development.
+Development Finance generally occurs in two stages.
+The first stage is the purchase of land or an existing property for development.
 In some instances, lenders will allow borrowing of up to 75% of the current value.

-The second part of the loan is used to pay for the build costs.
-This part is normally funded in stages as the project progresses.
-Generally, each stage is signed off by a surveyor to allow the next stage of funds to be released by the lender.
+The second stage is the funding of the building costs.
+This is normally funded in pre-arranged stages as the project progresses.
+Each stage is signed off by a surveyor to allow the next stage of funding to be released by the lender.

-Typically, up to 75% loan to gross development value is available.
-This means that if the Gross Development Value is £500,000, borrowing of up to £375,000 is available.
+Typically, lenders will provide up to 75% loan to gross development value.
+This means that if the Gross Development Value (GDV) is £500,000, borrowing of up to £375,000 is available.